omar-azmi/github_aid_ts/readme.md

 ## Rationale for Code-Splitting, and its caveates

-### what is code-splitting, and how does it differ from regular bundling?
+### What is Code-Splitting, and how does it differ from regular bundling?
 suppose you have a total of 5 source code files (`A`, `B`, `C`, `D`, and `E`), with the following dependency graph:
 ```mermaid
 ---